-Heart-shaped, blue and pink, valentine sugar cookies with a pretty flood icing, the perfect sweet gift for your Valentine.
+Heart-shaped, blue, and pink Valentine's butter cookies with a pretty flood icing, the perfect sweet gift for your Valentine.

 However, I got into baking for Valentine now as well.
-Not much, just some Cranberry Oatmeal Walnut Cookies (red dots of cranberries) and these heart-shaped blue and pink cookies, so cute, so kitschy, perfect for Valentine's Day :).
-Everybody loved them, especially my daughter and her little girlfriends, you should have seen their faces and heard their squeals when they saw the colorful decorated Valentine cookies.
-My son was not particularly impressed...
+Not much, just some Cranberry Oatmeal Walnut Cookies (red dots of cranberries) and these heart-shaped blue and pink Valentine butter cookies; they are so cute, so kitschy, perfect for Valentine's Day :).

 Expert tips!

-- Keep an eye on the cookies while they are in the oven as well, you should not overbake them.
-If your heart-shaped cutter is smaller, the cookies will need a shorter baking time, make sure to check, they should be only lightly golden.
+- Keep an eye on the cookies while they are in the oven as well; you should not overbake them.
+If your heart-shaped cutter is smaller, the cookies will need a shorter baking time; make sure to check; the Valentine butter cookies should be only lightly golden.

-To make these Valentine's sugar cookies couldn't be any easier.
-Making cookie dough is generally a very quick and easy matter and this particular recipe is really fool-proof.
-The only thing you need is a heart cookie cutter, but that should not be very hard to find.
+To make these Valentine's butter cookies couldn't be any easier.
+Making cookie dough is generally a very quick and easy matter, and this particular recipe is really fool-proof.
+You only need a heart cookie cutter (the Amazon affiliate link opens in a new tab), but that should not be very hard to find.

 Recipe steps: